PatrickEMcLean/MerchAd/WorkingDraft.md

 "DO YOU KNOW WHO I AM?"

 "Johnny Hubris?" asked Boltac.
 Dimsbury just stared.
 "He's a guy I usedta know, never mind.
 Look, buddy.
 And by 'buddy', I mean 'friend.'
 And by 'friend' I really mean, 'jackass.'
-You're hocus-pocus is gonna backfire.
+Your hocus-pocus is gonna backfire.
 It always does.
 So how about you shut up and get on with it already."

 Dimsbury clapped his hands together, and lightning bolts ricocheted around the stone chamber.
 Everything human in the room hid its face against the terrible noise and rush of superheated air.
 "I command the forces of nature.
 I can harness the elemental power that turns the world.
 And I am supposed to be afraid of your sack of goodies?"